codeinvolute/thedefamed/README.md

 Because, I had to manage many servers and had a file of ssh commands.
 And I had to copy and past the command lines each and everytime I want to loginto a server/instance.

 #For whom?
-Definitely geeks, who manage many servers of clients
+Definitely geeks, who manage many servers.

 #How to use?
 As I have told simplyfies the copy paste work;